Goldschmidt, Peralta homer in D-backs' win over Giants

+PHOENIX (AP) - Maybe some day, milestone home runs will mean more to Paul Goldschmidt.

-PHOENIX (AP) - Paul Goldschmidt hit the 200th homer of his career as part of a five-run first inning for Arizona and the Diamondbacks beat the San Francisco Giants 6-3 on Friday night.
+The Arizona Diamondbacks slugger hit the 200th of his career during a five-run first inning in Arizona's 6-3 win over the San Francisco Giants Friday night.
+Goldschmidt, as he often does when it comes to his own stats, downplayed the achievement.

+"I couldn't care less," Goldschmidt said.
+"I'm just trying to go out there and help us win."

 David Peralta had three hits, including a homer, to help Arizona win without manager Torey Lovullo, who was out with an illness.
 Peralta has seven hits in his past two games and the Diamondbacks have won five of seven.